 Worse – they were “unfeminine”.
 Nobody has yet worked out what “unfeminine” means because to be a woman is, by definition, to be feminine.

 But – after years of being taught how to be feminine by women’s magazines – Seventies’ women were terrified of being unfeminine.

-This time round, the women’s magazines head the Feminism Uprising and the leader is feisty Lorraine Candy.
-Wanting Equal Pay doesn’t stop you wearing heels and shopping for lacy underwear at Agent Provocateur: you can be a feminine feminist.
+This time round, wanting Equal Pay doesn’t stop you wearing heels and shopping for lacy underwear at Agent Provocateur: you can be a feminine feminist.